SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

 to use their metadata and raw sequencing files for the completion of this project.
 I will also update the dependency folder shortly.

+### Active To Do list

+* Need to run the Lu data set from the cluster split step onward to incorporate opticlust
+* Need to redownload the the metadata from Dejea which I accidentally deleted
+* Need to run Dejea to incorporate the opticlust method

 ### Overview
 	project
 	|- README # the top level description of content (this doc) -